UnGuZartex/Blockr/Documentation/UseCases.md

 ### Extensions
 1-2a.
 When the user releases the left mouse key, the block is below another block with a free plug
- 2. The system connects the socket of the block to the plug of the ohter block.
+ 2. The system connects the socket of the block to the plug of the other block.

 1-2b.
 When the user releases the left mouse key, the block is above another block with a free socket
  2. The system connects the plug of the block to the socket of the other block.